 in Hot Takes, Apple, Blackberry, Galaxy Fold series, Vision Pro headset, All Posts

 iPhone sales have been steadily declining, so much so that unit sales are not recorded in their annual report.
 However, the company has grown its revenue by charging a premium on its flagship products.
 With a lack of significant upgrades, iPhone users are clinging to their older phones and slowing the rate of upgrades.
+The broader market for foldable iphones is growing, and Apple is responding to these trends with ongoing research and development.
 Also, the Galaxy Fold series has a strong pull on business-class users, offering an engaging and bold experience.
+Compared to Samsung’s leadership with the Galaxy Z Fold and their advancements in folding display technology, Apple is seen as lagging behind in the foldable smartphone market.
+The need for design innovation is clear, especially as technical challenges like folding display durability and hinge mechanisms are being addressed by competitors.

 Years back, Apple was in a major rut.
 They made all sorts of products just to survive.
 This was after its founder, Steve Jobs, was unceremoniously ousted from the company.
 However, upon his return, he cancelled 70% of the products and focused on the iPod, a major hit that revolutionized music consumption.
 Thereafter, he went on to produce the iPhone, combining iconic marketing campaigns, novel technology, and an uncompromising design focus.
 The iPhone has been the highest-selling product in the world from inception, having sold more than 2.7 billion units globally.